balderdashy/sails-docs/anatomy/myApp/assets/_templates/_templates.md

 # myApp/assets/templates
 ### Purpose - Client-side Templates

 Client-side HTML templates are important prerequisites for certain types of modern, rich client applications built for browsers; particularly [SPAs](https://en.wikipedia.org/wiki/Single-page_application).
+To work their magic, frameworks like Backbone, Angular, Ember, and Knockout require that you load templates client-side; completely separate from your traditional [server-side views](http://sailsjs.org/documentation/concepts/views).
+Out of the box, new Sails apps support the best of both worlds.

-Whether or not you use this sort of template in your app and how you structure your templates is, of course, completely up to you.
+Whether or not you use client-side templates in your app and where you put them is, of course, completely up to you.
 But for the sake of convention, new apps generated with Sails include a `templates/` folder for you by default.

-To work their magic, frameworks like Backbone, Angular, Ember, and Knockout require that you load these templates client-side.
+### How do I use these templates?

-By default, your Gruntfile is configured to automatically load and precompile client-side JST templates in your `assets/templates` folder, then include them here automatically (between TEMPLATES and TEMPLATES END).
+By default, your Gruntfile is configured to automatically load and precompile client-side JST templates in your `assets/templates` folder, then include them in your `layout.ejs` view automatically (between TEMPLATES and TEMPLATES END).

     <!--TEMPLATES-->

     <!--TEMPLATES END-->

+This exposes your HTML templates as precompiled functions on `window.JST` for use from your client-side JavaScript.

 To customize this behavior to fit your needs, just edit your Gruntfile.
 For example, here are a few things you could do: